Accelerated Sparse Recovery via Gradient Descent with Nonlinear Conjugate Gradient Momentum: Introduction

 In this paper, we consider a general formulation for sparse recovery

 where $f(\cdot)$ is a regularization term and $g(\cdot)$ is a (convex and differentiable) data fidelity term, e.g., $g(\h x)=\frac 1 2 \Vert A \h x - \h b\Vert_2^2$.
 We assume that $f$ is a continuous (possibly non-differentiable) function that can enhance the sparsity of $\h x$.
-For instance, the non-convex metric $\ell_{p}$ for $p\in(0,1)$ can be viewed as a continuation effort to approximate $\ell_{0}$ as $p \rightarrow 0$.
+For instance, the non-convex metric $\ell_{p}$ for $p\in(0,1)$ can be viewed as a continuation effort to approximate $\ell_{0}$ as $p \rightarrow 0$ {\cite{chan2014half,lanzageneralized,huang2017majorization}}.
 Another regularization that achieves a continuation from $\ell_0$ to $\ell_1$ is the error function (ERF) \cite{guo2021novel} by changing its internal parameter.
 Some non-convex regularizations derived from $\ell_{1}$ include capped $\ell_1$ \cite{zhang2009multi,shen2012likelihood,louYX16}, transformed $\ell_1$ (TL1)~\cite{lv2009unified,zhangX17,zhangX18,GuoLLtransform18}, and sorted $\ell_{1}$ \cite{huang2015nonconvex}.
 A combination of different norms can also be served as a sparsity promoting sparsity, e.g., $\ell_1-\ell_2$ \cite{yinEX14,louYHX14,louY18} and $\ell_1/\ell_2$ \cite{l1dl2,L1dL2_accelerated}.
 To the best of our knowledge, only $\ell_1-\ell_2$ and TL1 have the exact sparse recovery guarantees based on the RIP type of conditions \cite{yinLHX14,zhangX18}, which are actually more strict compared to the one for the $\ell_1$ model.
-As these RIP conditions are sufficient and unverifiable, many works reported the empirical advantages of non-convex regularizations over the convex $\ell_1$ approach in promoting sparsity.
+As these RIP conditions are sufficient and unverifiable, many works reported the empirical advantages of non-convex regularizations over the convex $\ell_1$ approach in promoting sparsity. {A major difficulty in minimizing \eqref{eq:proximal setup} for a nonconvex regularization $f(\cdot)$ is that many algorithms may be stuck at the local optimal solutions.}

 As $f(\cdot)$ is non-differentiable, gradient-based optimization methods can not be directly applied to minimize \eqref{eq:proximal setup}, not to mention some acceleration techniques by adaptive momentum \cite{POLYAK19641,polak1969note,hestenes1952methods,fletcher1964function}.
 One remedy involves a smooth approximation of $f$ such as using the Huber function~\cite{huber1987place,hermey1999fitting,sun2020adaptive} to approximate the $\ell_1$ norm.
 In general, several papers reported using smoothing to approximate non-smooth functions to improve the performance of non-linear conjugate algorithms~\cite{chen2010smoothing,wu2019signal,pang2016smoothing,narushima2013smoothing}.
 Another alternative is based on operator splitting to deal with the non-smooth term $f( \cdot)$ and the smooth function $g(\cdot)$ separately, for example, forward-backward splitting (FBS) \cite{combettes2005signal}, the alternative direction method of multipliers (ADMM) \cite{boydPCPE11admm}, and iteratively reweighted $L_1$ \cite{candes2008enhancing,lu2014iterative}.